 - Don’t cover your food when using the convection setting.
 The purpose is to have the air hit the food to cook it faster.
 The oven can’t do its job if the air isn’t reaching the food.

-- Convection baking works best for pizza crusts, scones, and biscuits–foods that need quick heat.
-I also learned that if you make pies, use the convection setting when baking two pie crusts to help with more even baking.
+- The baking setting works best for pizza crusts, scones, and biscuits–foods that need quick heat.
+I also learned that if you make pies, use this setting when baking two pie crusts to help with more even baking.

 - Convection is really good for cookies, rolls, and croissants because it helps to give the food a crispy outer layer while keeping the inside fluffy.